 No, a nurse educator is not considered an APRN (Advanced Practice Registered Nurse).
-A nurse educator can be called an APRN only with a separate credential as one of the following:Nurse Practitioner (NP)Certified Registered Nurse Anesthetist (CRNA)Certified Nurse Midwife (CNM)Clinical Nurse Specialist (CNS) Learn more about our nurse educator programsExplore Now Other Questions What does an occupational therapist assistant do?
-How much does a software developer make?
-What are the most important skills and qualities in a nurse leader?
-How much can you make with a bachelor’s in healthcare administration?
+A nurse educator can be called an APRN only with a separate credential as one of the following:Nurse Practitioner (NP)Certified Registered Nurse Anesthetist (CRNA)Certified Nurse Midwife (CNM)Clinical Nurse Specialist (CNS) Learn more about our nurse educator programsExplore Now Other Questions Practical nursing vs. medical assisting: what's the difference?
+How can I become a human resources manager?
+What does a sterile processing technician do?
+How long does it take to earn a bachelor’s degree in healthcare administration?